-Partnership with BNSF Helps Tribes Restore Bison on the Northern Plains
+Partnership with BNSF Helps Tribes Restore Bison on Tribal Lands

 To members of the Lakota tribe, the bison (American buffalo) is a sacred symbol embodying both life and abundance.
 Its importance to them historically was immense, both in legend and everyday life.

 "It provided us our shelter, our food, our weapons, our toys.
 We played with the toe bones, that we called bone horses, and we made the ribs into sleds," says Charlotte Black Elk, a Lakota of the Pine Ridge Indian Reservation in South Dakota.
 "So it provided us with everything.
 And it's also a spiritual connection....
 It's impossible to totally explain how important the buffalo is to us.
 The buffalo is life."